 - Transient: A student enrolled in another accredited college or university temporarily attending Point University.
 Such enrollment is limited to one semester. - Audit: A student enrolled in a regular credit course, but not receiving University credit or a grade.
 Such a student may not transfer from audit to credit or vice versa except during the drop/add period and with the permission of the professor and the Registrar. - Dual Credit Enrollment (DCE): Qualified high school students are enrolled as dual credit enrollment students (also known as "joint enrollment") on the main campus in West Point and at other off-site locations.
-The student's enrollment at Point must be with the advisement of the student's high school guidance counselor and is usually coordinated with the prescribed graduation requirements of that high school. - Move on When Ready (MOWR): MOWR students are dual credit enrolled at Point University and a participating eligible high school or home study program in Georgia, to whom Georgia provides MOWR scholarships (see page 14 for eligibility criteria).
+The student's enrollment at Point must be with the advisement of the student's high school guidance counselor and is usually coordinated with the prescribed graduation requirements of that high school. - Dual Enrollment (DE) Program of Georgia: DE Program students are dual credit enrolled at Point University and a participating eligible high school or home study program in Georgia, to whom Georgia provides DE scholarships (see page 14 for eligibility criteria).